NaomiKleinhans/alx-higher_level_programming/0x08-python-more_classes/README.md

 9-rectangle.py

-The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
+The N queens puzzle is the challenge of placing N non-attacking queens on an N�~WN chessboard.
 Write a program that solves the N queens problem.

 Usage: nqueens N
-If the user called the program with the wrong number of arguments, print Usage: nqueens N, followed by a new line, and exit with the status 1 where N must be an integer greater or equal to 4
+If the user called the program with the wrong number of arguments, print Usage: nqueens N, followed by a new line, and exit with the status 1where N must be an integer greater or equal to 4
 If N is not an integer, print N must be a number, followed by a new line, and exit with the status 1 If N is smaller than 4, print N must be at least 4, followed by a new line, and exit with the status 1 The program should print every possible solution to the problem One solution per line
 Format: see example
-You don’t have to print the solutions in a specific order You are only allowed to import the sys module
+You don�~@~Yt have to print the solutions in a specific order You are only allowed to import the sys module

 101-nqueens.py